 - We provide coffee, tea, milk, ice water, juice (at breakfast), and lemonade (on warm afternoons/evenings).

-- Guests are welcome to bring other beverages of their choice (such as alcohol and soft drinks), if desired.
+- Guests are welcome to bring soft drinks and alcohol, if desired.

 - A sack lunch or dinner can be provided with advanced notice.